-- discharge of excess water off-site in accordance with relevant principles and conditions of the Guideline

-Model water conditions for coal mines in the Fitzroy basin (DES, 2013) - an on-site landfill for the disposal of selected waste streams generated on-site - ongoing exploration activities - other associated minor infrastructure, plant and activities.
+- discharge of excess water off-site in accordance with relevant principles and conditions of the Guideline - Model water conditions for coal mines in the Fitzroy basin (DES, 2013) - an on-site landfill for the disposal of selected waste streams generated on-site - ongoing exploration activities - other associated minor infrastructure, plant and activities.

 The proposed open cut mining areas are generally aligned from north to south in the Project mining lease application areas.
 Open cut mining areas would be developed and rehabilitated in a progressive manner over the life of mine.
-The extent of the Project open cut mining area, waste rock emplacements and infrastructure areas (i.e. the Project disturbance footprint [Project area]) is approximately 7,130 hectares (ha).